DUKE42web/DUKE/general-info/optional-chaning.md

 ***

-**Summary**: in this tutorial, you’ll learn about the optional chaining operator (`?.`) that simplifies the way to access values through connected objects.
+**Summary**: in this tutorial, you'll learn about the optional chaining operator ( `?.` ) that simplifies the way to access values through connected objects.

 ### Introduction to the JavaScript optional chaining operator

-The optional chaining operator (`?.`) allows you to access the value of a [property](https://www.javascripttutorial.net/javascript-object-properties/) located deep within a chain of [objects](https://www.javascripttutorial.net/javascript-objects/) without explicitly checking if each reference in the chain is `null` or `undefined`.
+The optional chaining operator ( `?.` ) allows you to access the value of a [property](https://www.javascripttutorial.net/javascript-object-properties/) located deep within a chain of [objects](https://www.javascripttutorial.net/javascript-objects/) without explicitly checking if each reference in the chain is `null` or `undefined` .

-If one of the references in the chain is `null` or `undefined`, the optional chaining operator (`?.`) will short circuit and return `undefined`.
+If one of the references in the chain is `null` or `undefined` , the optional chaining operator ( `?.` ) will short circuit and return `undefined` .

 Suppose that you have a function that returns a `user` object: